Guide

 Download & open

 Grab the installer for your OS from the Releases page.
 Open the app — that's it.
-Typst is automatically downloaded on first launch.
+The Typst engine is bundled into LexTyp itself, so there's no separate runtime to install.

 2